-As an Orange County plastic surgeon with almost 20 years of private practice experience, I have heard almost all the myths and misconceptions surrounding breast augmentation (BAM) surgery.
+As a Santa Ana plastic surgeon with almost 20 years of private practice experience, I have heard almost all the myths and misconceptions surrounding breast augmentation (BAM) surgery.
 I hope this blog will clarify some or all of the misconceptions regarding this surgery.
 The breast augmentation myths are listed in no specific order.

 Myth 1